Alert Message Please update your browser.

 Why are credit reports important?

-For example, if someone has stolen your credit card to make purchases you didn't approve of, the payments could add up and put you into debt that you cannot afford.
-This could hurt your score significantly.
+For example, if someone has stolen your personal data and has applied for, or even open, an account in your name, your score could be affected by a hard inquiry and by the new account..
 If you review your report in detail, you can keep an eye out for any errors or potential fraud so that you can proactively protect your credit score.
-Credit reports typically contain contact information so that you can address your concerns directly depending on the type of business you wish you speak about.
 If you want to proactively keep your information safe, you can sign up for credit and identity monitoring services when you enroll in Chase Credit Journey.

 Monitor your credit with Chase Credit Journey

-Monitoring your credit by regularly checking your annual credit report is a proactive way of protecting your credit and credit score.
-When you enroll in Chase Credit Journey, you can monitor your credit score and receive an updated score every 7 days should you check it regularly.
+Monitoring your credit by checking your annual credit report is a proactive way of protecting your credit and credit score.
+When you enroll in Chase Credit Journey, you can monitor your updated credit score.